Braces Care: How to Maintain Your Braces While Achieving Your Best Smile

 Patients who do not keep their teeth clean may require more frequent visits to the dentist for a professional cleaning.
 Adults who have a history of gum disease should also see a periodontist during orthodontic treatment.

 What can you eat?
 Let’s talk about what you shouldn’t eat!

 For the first day or so, stick to soft foods like Jell-O, mashed potatoes, yogurt, or smoothies.
 Avoid tough meats, hard breads, and raw vegetables.
 But you’ll need to protect your orthodontic appliances when you eat for as long as you’re wearing braces.

 Foods to avoid:

 - Foods you have to bite into, e.g. corn on the cob, apples, carrots

-Chewing on hard things (for example, pens, pencils, or fingernails) can damage the braces, and damaged braces will cause treatment to take longer.
+- Chewing on hard things (for example, pens, pencils, or fingernails) can damage the braces, and damaged braces will lengthen treatment.

 STAY IN THE KNOW!